UCLA shuts down No. 23 Arizona in 65-52 win - WHIZ News

 UCLA hit 6 of 10 from outside the arc, 4 of 13 inside it and led 29-28.

-Arizona had a seven-minute span without a field goal of any kind.
+Arizona shot 6 of 10 on 3s, 3 of 19 on 2s and had a seven-minute span without a field goal of any kind.

+“It was just one of those nights when the shots weren’t falling,” Arizona point guard Nico Mannion said.

 The Bruins hit six of their first nine shots of the second half — four were 2s — to stretch their lead to nine.

-Arizona answered with an 8-0 run to pull within one, but UCLA answered with a 14-1 run.
+Arizona answered with an 8-0 run to pull within one, but UCLA followed with a 14-1 run to go up 15 and kept the Wildcats a bay with its defense.

 BIG PICTURE